 You may need to install a firmware for your Samsung Galaxy devices for a variety of reasons.
 It could be as simple as you trying to update your device to newer build or Android version, or it could be that you are looking to fix a soft-bricked device manually as firmware helps a lot when looking for a way to unbrick a device.

 Please read in more details below as to how a firmware helps you solve different types of issues.
 And that includes downgrade too, as also going back to stock.

 Samsung Galaxy Firmware Installation Guide

 Note: The guide for installing a firmware remains same for all Samsung devices.
 Yes, ALL Samsung devices.
 So, whether you own a new or old Galaxy phone or tablet, feel free to use the guide below.

 Installing an official firmware through Odin doesn’t void your device’s warranty, but it remains an unofficial process and thus you need to be cautious of it.
 In any case, you only are responsible for your device.
 We won’t be liable if any damage occurs to your device and/or its components.

 Backup, backup, backup!

 Backup important files stored on your device before proceeding with the steps below, so that in case something goes wrong you’ll have a backup of all your important files.
 Sometimes, firmware installation may delete everything on your device!

 Step 1.
 Make sure you have downloaded the firmware on your PC.
 Search our site for it if you don’t have it already.

-Also, install Samsung USB driver (method 1 on the linked page) first of all.
-Double click the .exe file of drivers to begin the installation.
+Step 2.
+Install Samsung USB driver (method 1 on the linked page) first of all.
+Double-click the .exe file of drivers to begin the installation.
 (Not required if you have already done this.)

 Step 3.
 Also, download Odin PC software (latest version).